-- Interpret and evaluate written and/or oral arguments

-- Locate and evaluate relevant information

-- Construct and communicate cogent arguments

-- The content of the course should be foundational - The skills taught should be applicable to a range of intellectual discourse
+- I. Student Learning Goals At the completion of this course, the student will be able to: - Interpret and evaluate written and/or oral arguments - Locate and evaluate relevant information - Construct and communicate cogent arguments - II.
+General Expectations - The content of the course should be foundational - The skills taught should be applicable to a range of intellectual discourse